panprostate/CGP_WGS_hg38/docs/mapping.md

 # Mapping

-[dockstore-cgpmap](https://github.com/cancerit/dockstore-cgpmap) is a containerised tool written by the Sanger institute to peform mapping with bwamem or bwamem2 and post mapping alignment using bwakit.
+[dockstore-cgpmap](https://github.com/cancerit/dockstore-cgpmap) is a containerised tool written by the Sanger institute to perform mapping with bwamem or bwamem2 and post mapping alignment using bwakit.

 ## Running with helper script (Docker or Singularity)